wzmsltw/BSN-boundary-sensitive-network/README.md

 # BSN-boundary-sensitive-network

 This repo holds the codes of paper: "BSN: Boundary Sensitive Network for Temporal Action Proposal Generation", which is accepted in ECCV 2018.
+You can also find pytorch-version implementation in [[BSN.pytorch]](https://github.com/wzmsltw/BSN-boundary-sensitive-network.pytorch).

 [[Arxiv Preprint]](http://arxiv.org/abs/1806.02964)

 # Update

+* 2018.12.12: Release Pytorch-version BSN
 * 2018.09.26: Previously, we adopted classification results from result files of "Uts at activitynet 2016" for action detection experiments.
 Recently we found that the classification accuracy of these results are unexpected high.
 Thus we replace it with classification results of "cuhk & ethz & siat submission to activitynet challenge 2017" and updated all related experiments accordingly.
 You can find updated papers in my [homepage](wzmsltw.github.io) and in arXiv.
 * 2018.07.09: Codes and feature of BSN
 * 2018.07.02: Repository for BSN